admaiorastudio/realxaml/README.md

 ## Getting started
 To start use RealXaml in your solution you have to:

-First install the RealXaml Visual Studio extension.
-(2019 version will come very shortly) https://marketplace.visualstudio.com/items?itemName=AdMaioraStudio.RealXaml
+1. Install the RealXaml Visual Studio extension. https://marketplace.visualstudio.com/items?itemName=AdMaioraStudio.RealXaml